dave-fernandes/ECGClassifier/README.md

 Since the model operates on segmented heartbeat samples, we can use a bidirectional RNN because the whole segment is available for processing at one time.
 It is also a more \"fair\" comparison with the CNN.

+#### Bayesian Model

+This model used the same network architecture as the convolutional (CNN) model above.
+However, the weights were stochastic, and posterior distributions of weights were trained using the Flipout method \(Wen, Vicol, Ba, Tran, \& Grosse, 2018\)[https://arxiv.org/abs/1803.04386].

 ### Training
-Both models were trained for 8000 parameter updates with a mini-batch size of 200 using the Adam optimizer with exponential learning rate decay.
-See code for parameter values.
+The CNN and RNN models were trained for 8000 parameter updates with a mini-batch size of 200 using the Adam optimizer with exponential learning rate decay.
+See notebook for parameter values.
 The RNN model took about 10x longer to train (wall time) than the CNN model.

+The BNN model was trained for 3.5M parameter updates with a mini-batch size of 125 using the Adam optimizer with a fixed learning rate.
+The KL-divergence loss was annealed according to the [TensorFlow Probability example scheme](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/examples/cifar10_bnn.py).
+See notebook for parameter values.

 ## Results
+All models exhibited sufficient capacity to learn the training distribution with high accuracy.
+The error rates for all models were highest for the classes with the fewest examples.
+Collecting more data for the S- and F-type arrhythmias would likely increase the overall accuracy of the trained models.

+In contrast with [Kachuee, Fazeli, & Sarrafzadeh \(2018\)](https://arxiv.org/pdf/1805.00794.pdf), we chose to upsample the under-represented classes rather than augment data as we do not have a physiologically valid generative model for heartbeats.
+Kachuee _et al._ also used augmented data as part of their test set without justification and we did not.
+As a consequence, our test set is much smaller.
+That said, our results for the convolutional model appear to be consistent with theirs.

 #### Convolutional Model
 ```
               precision    recall  f1-score   support